OutSystems/docs-odc/src/eap/building-apps/workflows/workflows-in-odc.md

 * Establish a connection between the workflow and the app by selecting events, service actions, and screens for specific nodes in the workflow.

+* Import and export workflows to share within your organization and with external partners.

+Consider this example of approving a bank transaction:

 1. The workflow starts when a customer submits a loan application to the bank

 2. A customer relationship manager manually validates the customer's background information.